danlil240/ROS-Hacks/README.md

 ```

 The `~/.inputrc` file is saved to  `~/.inputrc.bak` prior to being overwritten.

-Defaults for ROS versions are: Melodic for ROS1, and Dashing for ROS2.
-Adjust in `aliases.sh` if needed.

 ## Terminal shortcuts
 The shortcuts can be run in a **new** terminal after the installation. _Note: re-sourcing `~/.bashrc` isn't enough._